StefanSchroeder/Gxsm3-book/docs/02_Gxsm-3.0-Preface.md

 very own system from then on.
 Other branches related to work of Ullrich Köhler aka PM-STM had some influences and eventually a PM-STM operating on OS/2 was a live.
-With that operating system phasing out a move to Linux was undertaken and some software named \"Xxsm\" based on the X-Forms GUI was evolving and turned pretty mature by end of 2000 with a big move over to the early Gtk toolkit and Gxsm got established.
+With that operating system phasing out a move to Linux was undertaken and some software named “Xxsm” based on the X-Forms GUI was evolving and turned pretty mature by end of 2000 with a big move over to the early Gtk toolkit and Gxsm got established.
 From there a long and steady journey was up on it.
 With more and more